Lapin0t/phd-manuscript/main/02_games.typ

 preliminary tools.
 Most implementations of type theory provide some form of support for coinductive records (such as @def-itree) and for cofixpoints, or coinductive definitions (such as @def-unroll).
-However, these features---in particular cofixpoints---are at times brittle, because the theory relies on a syntactic _guardedness_ #tom[(c'est syntaxique en Agda?
+However, these features---in particular cofixpoints---are at times brittle, because type theory typically relies on a syntactic _guardedness_ #tom[(c'est syntaxique en Agda?
 Ah, je vois que tu en parles plus tard, mais en lisant ici on se demande ce qui se passe, vu que depuis le début on fait du Coq $|$ Agda sans distinction.)] criterion to decide